phyce/rl-natural-speech/src/main/java/dev/phyce/naturalspeech/README.md

 ## _Dear RuneLite Plugin Reviewer_

-Natural Speech utilizes interprocess communication and native interop with the operating system API.
-We understand this plugin might be difficult to audit.
+Natural Speech uses interprocess communication and native interop with the operating system API to perform text-to-speech locally.
+We understand this adds complexity to the audit process.

 This document is designed to be helpful for your auditing process.